Elements of a Whole-Person Approach to Employee Training

 Do More Than Just Check the Box

 These companies are not looking for employee engagement or thinking about whole-person development yet.
-It’s the right thing to do to make sure people are safe from hazards on the job and safe from harassment, discrimination, and bullying.
-It’s a good place to start.
+Making sure people are safe—from job hazards to harassment and bullying—is the right thing to do.
+It’s also a smart place to start.

 Train the Person, Not Just the Employee

 It’s similar to a more holistic approach to mental health that addresses the whole person and their physical, emotional, social, and spiritual well-being.
-We break the training down into six main areas.

-Job-Related
+Job-Related Training

 - Company Tools: A thorough explanation of access credentials, online tools, and company processes will ease the transition and lower stress for the employee.

-Safety/Compliance
+Safety/Compliance Training

 Safety Training: Effective safety training ensures employees return home to their families safe and sound each day.
 Each organization has unique needs around workplace safety management, incident reporting, and chemical management.

-The information an employee learns about topics like ladder safety, fire extinguishers, emergency exits, first aid, driving safety, etc. can also be shared with family members to keep them safe in their own lives.
+The information an employee learns about topics like ladder safety, fire extinguishers, emergency exits, first aid, driving safety, etc., can also be shared with family members to keep them safe in their own lives.

 Compliance: There is no room for harassment, bullying, or discrimination in the workplace.
-Effective HR compliance training will create a safe culture for everyone.
+Effective HR compliance training will create a safe workplace culture for everyone.
 Training can go beyond the law and embrace the whole person for a deeper understanding of the issues.

-Soft Skills
+Soft Skills Training

 Setting SMART Goals: Improving SMART goal-setting skills at work can transfer to home life to help children and adults achieve their goals.